The Complete Guide to Cognitive Accessibility for Cognitive Disabilities

 Understanding Web Content Accessibility Guidelines (WCAG)

 Following WCAG can help you create better content for users with cognitive disabilities and people with conditions that affect their vision, hearing, and mobility.
-The Department of Justice (DOJ) recommends testing content against the latest WCAG version (in this case WCAG 2.0) to improve compliance with the Americans with Disabilities Act (ADA) and to make websites more accessible in general.
+It can also help you comply with global accessibility laws, including the Americans with Disabilities Act (ADA), European Accessibility Act (EAA), and the Accessibility for Ontarians with Disabilities Act (AODA).
+Each of these laws recommends testing content against the latest WCAG version (in this case WCAG 2.0) to improve compliance with and to make websites more accessible in general.

 The guidelines outline three levels of conformance: